Baronnies: History

-Similar to the Luberon, the Baronnies was a stronghold of Protestantism in the Provence.
+Similar to the Luberon, the Baronnies was a stronghold of Protestantism in Provence.
 It suffered heavily during the French Wars of Religion (1562-1598).
 Two of the most notable military leaders came from the Baronnies: Charles Dupuy-Montbrun, the Protestant leader from Montbrun-les-Bains and Faulque Thollon de Sainte Jalle, the Catholic leader from Sainte-Jalle.
 After a short lived economic revival the pest struck in 1629 and then again in 1652.
 The population was decimated.

 The period from the 18th century to modern day was marked by economic decline and land flight.
 Only in the 1980s were the Baronnies "discovered".
 Tourism started to develop and the area between Vaison-la-Romaine and Nyons started to become very popular with tourists and retirees.

-Towns and Villages
+Towns and villages

 The Baronnies has two historic towns, Nyons and Buis-les-Baronnies.
 There are many rustic ancient villages, most notable are Brantes, Faucon, Mirabel-aux-Baronnies, Mollans-sur-Ouvèze, Montbrun-les-Bains, La Motte-Chalancon, Orpierre, Puymeras, Rémuzat, Rousset-les-Vignes, Sainte-Jalle, Séderon and Venterol.
 Also notable is the castle of Aulan near Montbrun-les-Bains.

 Main economic activity is agriculture and tourism.
 Nyons is the center of the local olive tree cultivation with numerous oil mills, an olive oil cooperative and an olive tree/olive oil museum.
 The olives grown in Nyons and les Baronnies have an AOC (Appellation d'Origine Contrôlée) quality label.

-Tourism has expanded, especially in the western parts of the Baronnies.
-It is important that the plan to create the Parc Naturel Régional des Baronnies is approved soon.
-It is however strongly opposed by many landowners and the real estate developers behind them.